-Note 5: Liabilities Not Covered By Budgetary Resources
+NOTE 5: Liabilities Covered and Not Covered by Budgetary Resources

-Unfunded FECA liabilities consist of workers' compensation claims payable to the DOL, which will be funded in a future year, and an unfunded estimated liability for future workers' compensation claims based on data provided from the DOL.
-The actuarial calculation is based on benefit payments made over twelve quarters, and calculates the annual average of payments.
+Unfunded FECA liabilities consist of workers' compensation claims payable to the DoL, which will be funded in a future year, and an unfunded estimated liability for future workers' compensation claims based on data provided from the DoL.
+The actuarial calculation is based on benefit payments made over 12 quarters, and calculates the annual average of payments.
 For medical expenses and compensation, this average is then multiplied by the liability-to-benefit paid ratio for the whole FECA program.

 Unfunded leave represents a liability for earned leave and is reduced when leave is taken.
-At year-end, the balance in the unfunded leave account is adjusted to reflect the liability at current pay rates and leave balances.
+At the end of each month, the balance in the unfunded leave account is adjusted to reflect the liability at current pay rates and leave balances.
 Unfunded leave is paid from future funding sources and, accordingly, is reflected as a liability not covered by budgetary resources.
 Sick and other leave is expensed as taken.
 All other liabilities are considered to be covered by budgetary resources.

-Liabilities Not Covered By Budgetary Resources For the Years ended September 30,20142013 Intragovernmental - Unfunded FECA liabilities \$216,609 \$227,025 Federal employee benefits - FECA actuarial liability 1,126,026 1,180,558 Unfunded leave 1,511,241 1,412,090 Total \$2,853,876 \$2,819,673
+Liabilities Not Covered By Budgetary Resources For the Years ended September 30, 2015 2014 Intragovernmental - Unfunded FECA liabilities \$219,897 \$216,609 Federal employee benefits - FECA actuarial liability 1,068,706 1,126,026 Unfunded leave 1,374,235 1,511,241 Total \$2,662,838 \$2,853,876